top of page

 Question: How long will my piano hold its tune?

-Answer: The more often you have your piano tuned, the better it will hold its tune.
-Again, many institutions will have their concert/recording pianos tuned on a weekly or daily basis depending on their needs.
+The more often you have your piano tuned, the better it will hold its tune.
+As stated previously, many institutions will have their concert/recording pianos tuned on a weekly or daily basis depending on their needs.

 Question: Does my piano need to be at A-440 standard concert pitch?